Rocket387/Algorithms/README.md

 bounded queue = queue with a limit to the amount of data that can be added

 Underflow = trying to remove elements from an empty queue.
+Overflow = trying to add an element to a queue that does not have room for more nodes because it is bounded